RafaelCenzano/RafaelCenzano/README.md

 - Personal Site: [RafaelCenzano.com](https://rafaelcenzano.com)

 ##  I’m currently working on:
-- :mortar_board: [RPI Computer Science](https://science.rpi.edu/computer-science), Working towards a Bachelors of Science in Computer Science at Rensselaer Polytechnic Institute.
+- :mortar_board: [RPI Computer Science](https://science.rpi.edu/computer-science), Working on a Bachelors of Science in Computer Science at Rensselaer Polytechnic Institute.
 ### Organizations
 - :cloud: [Hack the Cloud 2.0](https://cloud.hackthefog.com), [Hack the Fog's](https://www.hackthefog.com) **online hackathon** in response to the pandemic.
 (Co-Founder and Director).
 I'm also currently the Director of the Hack the Fog organization.
 ### Projects